Qualified Opportunity Zones

 QOF formation & QOZB structuring

-We design and operate the Qualified Opportunity Fund and the underlying Qualified Opportunity Zone Business — coordinating with your tax counsel on entity selection, formation, and the operating documents that govern compliance.
+We design and operate the Qualified Opportunity Fund and the underlying Qualified Opportunity Zone Business — coordinating with your professional advisors on entity selection, formation, and the operating documents that govern compliance.

 Phase 04